-AS400 is a mid-range server from IBM.
-Developed in 1988, AS400 iSeries is a foundation product that more than one hundred thousand businesses use today.
-Although it is not the most powerful software today, it matches the needs of several businesses.
+AS400 Software is a mid-range server from IBM.
+Developed in 1988, the AS400 iSeries is a foundation product that more than one hundred thousand businesses use today.
+Although the AS400 Software System is not the most powerful software today, it matches the needs of several businesses.
 Don’t get confused if you also come across words like IBMi, iSeries, or System i.
 They all refer to the same thing.
 IBM recognizes all these names and uses them for branding campaigns only.

 The operating system, OS400, also changed names over the years.
-If you come across i5/OS, or eServer i5 term, the person is talking about OS400.
-The IBMi system includes a combination of an interactive AS400 database, networking, security, internet services, and storage management abilities.
-The main uses for the AS400 system are Java application development, web and ecommerce hosting, and data warehousing.
+If you come across the i5/OS, or eServer i5 term, the person is talking about OS400.
+The IBMi system includes a combination of an interactive AS400 System database, networking, security, internet services, and storage management abilities.
+The main uses for the AS400 system are Java application development, web and e-commerce hosting, and data warehousing.

 IBM renamed iSeries to IBM System i

-IBM consolidated System I and System P product lines and rebranded merged product offering as IBM power system.
+IBM consolidated System I and System P product lines and rebranded the merged product offering as IBM Power System.

 Although it is a computer server that was made years ago, the iSeries computer is not dead yet.
 It has the following benefits: